The Adventures of Captain Underpants

-The Adventures of Captain Underpants is an American children's novel by Dav Pilkey, and the inaugural novel of the Captain Underpants series.
-It was published in September 1997, becoming a hit with children around the world.
-In the novel, George Beard and Harold Hutchins turn their principal, Mr. Krupp, into the "greatest superhero of all time", The Amazing Captain Underpants.
-The success of The Adventures of Captain Underpants spawned a multimedia franchise, including sequels, spin-offs, and adaptations.
+The Adventures of Captain Underpants is a 1997 children's novel written and illustrated by American author Dav Pilkey.
+It follows George Beard and Harold Hutchins, two fourth-graders who hypnotize their principal, Mr. Krupp, into becoming the titular "greatest superhero of all time".
+The success of The Adventures of Captain Underpants spawned an extended franchise, including several sequels, spin-offs, and multimedia adaptations.

 Plot

-George Beard and Harold Hutchins are two mischievous fourth-graders who attend Jerome Horwitz Elementary School in Piqua, Ohio.
+George Beard and Harold Hutchins are two mischievous fourth-graders who attend Jerome Horwitz Elementary School in Piqua.
 They are known for making comic books featuring Captain Underpants, a superhero of their own creation.
-After the boys ruin the school's football game with an array of practical jokes, their principal, Mr. Krupp, threatens to expose their mischief to the football team using video evidence unless they submit to a list of rules he gives them.
+When the boys ruin the school's football game with a series of practical jokes, their principal, Mr. Krupp, catches them arranging their pranks on camera and threatens to give the footage to the football team unless they submit to a list of rules he imposes.
 George and Harold find themselves burdened with good behavior, extra homework, and chores for Krupp.

 To escape their punishment, George orders a "3-D Hypno-Ring" from the Li'l Wiseguy Novelty Company.
 The boys use the ring to hypnotize Krupp, and Harold replaces Krupp's videotape with one of his little sister's "Boomer the Purple Dragon" sing-along videos.
-When George jokingly instructs Krupp to behave like Captain Underpants, Krupp dresses as the Captain and leaves the school to fight crime.
+George jokingly instructs Krupp to behave like a chicken and Harold instructs him to act like a monkey.
+When they finally instruct him to act like Captain Underpants, Krupp dresses as the Captain and leaves the school to fight crime.
 The boys find "Captain Underpants" confronting a pair of bank robbers and carry him away.

-The three witness two robots stealing a large crystal from a shop and follow them to an abandoned warehouse.
-There, Captain Underpants is tied up by the nefarious Dr. Diaper (Known as Dr. Nappy in UK editions of the book), who harbors a plan to annihilate the Moon with his crystal-powered Laser-Matic 2000.
+The trio witnesses two robots stealing a large crystal from a shop and follows them to an abandoned warehouse.
+There, Captain Underpants is tied up by the evil Dr. Diaper, who plans to destroy the Moon with his crystal-powered Laser-Matic 2000.
 George uses a slingshot to hurl fake dog feces between Dr. Diaper's legs.
-Believing the feces to be his own, Dr. Diaper goes to change himself, gifting George and Harold the opportunity to destroy the robots and free Captain Underpants.
+Believing the feces to be his own, Dr. Diaper goes to change himself, leaving George and Harold to destroy the robots and free Captain Underpants.
 Harold pulls the machine's self-destruct lever just as Dr. Diaper returns.
-After Captain Underpants subdues Dr. Diaper, he and the boys escape before the entire warehouse explodes, leaving Dr. Diaper for the police to apprehend.
+After Captain Underpants subdues Dr. Diaper, he and the boys escape, leaving Dr. Diaper for the police to arrest.

 Back at school, Captain Underpants redresses as Krupp so the boys can reverse the hypnosis, but they have misplaced the ring's manual.
 George impulsively pours a vase of water on Captain Underpants's head, reverting him to Krupp.
-After Krupp leaves with Harold's videotape, George finds the manual and throws it away, failing to notice a warning that immersing a hypnotized person in water will cause them to relapse into their trance at the sound of fingers snapping.
+After Krupp leaves with Harold's videotape, George finds the manual and discards it, not noticing a warning that immersing a hypnotized person in water will cause them to relapse into their trance at the sound of fingers snapping.
 George and Harold return to their usual mischief, but realize they must keep Mr. Krupp from hearing finger snaps, which turns him back into Captain Underpants.